faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Seahorse

+Official site: [https://wiki.gnome.org/Apps/Seahorse](https://wiki.gnome.org/Apps/Seahorse){:target="_blank"}

+Seahorse is a graphical interface for managing and using encryption keys.
+It also integrates with nautilus, gedit and other places for encryption operations.
+It is a keyring manager.

 {% shell_term $ %}
 sudo dnf install seahorse
 {% endshell_term %}

 ## Crow translate

+Official site: [https://crow-translate.github.io/](https://crow-translate.github.io/){:target="_blank"}

+A simple and lightweight translator that allows you to translate and speak text using Google, Yandex Bing, LibreTranslate and Lingva.

 Sumber: [https://github.com/crow-translate/crow-translate](https://github.com/crow-translate/crow-translate){:target="_blank"}

+Deps,

 {% shell_term $ %}
 sudo dnf install extra-cmake-modules